MathGeniusJodie/jiv2/readme.md

 braille path/to/image.jpg [--width <width>] [--edges]
 # best compatibility method but worst resolution
 quadrant path/to/image.jpg [--width <width>] [--edges]
+# other braille method, will replace with actal octants when unicode support is better
+octant path/to/image.jpg [--width <width>] [--edges]
 ```

 - the edges flag enhances edges